 TL;DR: I’m going to be working on a series that looks at how to achieve a useful task with taxonomies, likely categories, then refactor it into an object-oriented plugin that will serve as a utility plugin for taxonomies, in general.

 A Brief History of OOP Posts

 Some time ago, I did a lengthy series about the principles of object-oriented programming (and tried to share a decent amount as to how to achieve certain things within the context of WordPress).

 I’ve also written a bunch of articles about the whole paradigm over the years for those who are interested in catching up on some of those articles.

-And thus, as I’ve been thinking about various topics to write about (after taking an admittedly longer period time off than I planned), though that it might be worth talking about practical things we can do with normal APIs and hooks and then refactor that into a type of utility plugin.
+And thus, as I’ve been thinking about various topics to write about (after taking an admittedly longer period of time off than I planned), thought that it might be worth talking about practical things we can do with normal APIs and hooks and then refactor that into a type of utility plugin.

 Add a Custom View

 For the purpose of the work I’m going to share in this demo, I’m using the following:

 - Local by Flywheel with a

 - Visual Studio Code as my IDE